OPEN STAGE - Sunday, February 26, 2023

 You.
 The Historic Bakersfield Fox Theater.
 The stage is yours. . . for FREE!

-Kern Dance Alliance is pleased to announce Open Stage, a new initiative aimed at bringing dance artists to the famous Historic Bakersfield Fox Theater to do what they do best – PERFORM!
+Back by popular demand, Kern Dance Alliance is pleased to announce Open Stage 2023, an initiative aimed at bringing dance artists to the famous Historic Bakersfield Fox Theater to do what they do best – PERFORM!

 With support from the Fox Theater, applicants have the opportunity to rent the stage for 1-2 hours for FREE!
 This special opportunity affords creatives to have access to the Fox Theater’s technical staff and theater amenities.
 Artists are invited to curate an experience that is most appealing to them and use the stage in any way that cultivates their creativity.